Duality for commutative group stacks: Universal properties

-\begin{thm} Let~$X$ be an algebraic stack over a base scheme~$S$.
+The following theorem generalizes~FGA~VI, théorème~3.3~(iii)~\cite[exp.
+236]{FGA}.
+Note that an explicit comparison is made in Corollary~\ref{lien_avec_variete_Albanese}. \begin{thm} Let~$X$ be an algebraic stack over a base scheme~$S$.
 Assume that the structural morphism $f : X \to S$ locally has sections in the \emph{fppf} topology, that $\Oc_S \to f_*\Oc_X$ is universally an isomorphism, and that the Picard functor $\picto_{X/S}$ is a duabelian group (see~\ref{def_duabelian_groups}).
 Then the Albanese morphism

 is initial among maps to torsors under abelian stacks (\ref{def_abelian_stacks}), in the following sense.
 For any triple~$(B,T,b)$ where $B$ is an abelian stack, $T$ is a~$B$-torsor and~$b : X \to T$ is a morphism of algebraic stacks, there is a triple~$(c_0,c_1,\gamma)$ where $c_0 : A^0_{\tau}(X) \to B$ is a homomorphism of commutative group stacks, $c_1 : A^1_{\tau}(X) \to T$ is a $c_0$-equivariant morphism, and $\gamma$ is a 2-isomorphism $c_1\circ a_X \Rightarrow b$.
 Such a triple~$(c_0,c_1,\gamma)$ is unique up to a unique isomorphism. \end{thm}